ggozad/jarn.xmpp.core/README.txt

 Usage
 -----

 * Login several users in different browsers.
-Note the ugly logs at the bottom with the XMPP stanzas exchanged.
 * On the *online users* portlet click on a user.
 This allows you to message him and he can start a chat session.
 * Each user is able to post a message to his node.
 Others will receive in real time.
 The portlets will be updated on the next request.